ASFOpenSARlab/opensarlab-docs/docs/user-guides/jupyter_magic.md

 Cell magics start with "%%" and effect the contents of an entire cell.

-### %%javascript and %%js
+### %%javascript or %%js
 Runs a code cell of javascript code.

+Note: leave a blank line above the magic command at the top of the code cell.

 ### %%capture
 Runs the cell but captures all output.
 We typically use this to suppress the display of a matplotlib plot we do not wish to show.